1. What is Financial Advice/Planning?

 4. What are Fees?

 The fees payable differ based on the time and complexity of each client.
-When have created a useful blog post regarding how much a Financial Planner costs in Australia.
+When have created useful blog posts regarding 'Why is Financial Advice 'Expensive' in Australia?' and 'how much a Financial Planner costs in Australia'.

 5. What are the Key Deliverables?